wpeverest/everest-forms/.github/ISSUE_TEMPLATE/Bug_report.md

 **Expected behavior**
 A clear and concise description of what you expected to happen.

-**Isolating the problem (mark completed items with an [x]):**
+**Isolating the problem (please mark completed items):**
-- [ ] I have deactivated other plugins and confirmed this bug occurs when only Everest Forms plugin is active.
+ - [ ] I have deactivated other plugins and confirmed a bug.
  - [ ] This bug happens with a default WordPress theme active.
  - [ ] I can reproduce this bug consistently using the steps above.